assen-totin/cdn/README.md

 ## Unix socket

-This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML exchange).
+This transport is used when request type is `json` (JSON exchange) or `xml` (XML exchange).

 Set the path to the Unix socket in configuration option `cdn_unix_socket`.
-Note that socket must be writable by the Nginx user.
+Note that socket must be writable by the Nginx system user.

 The Unix socket must be of type `stream`.
 The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.

-NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which supports socket half-closing.
+NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which shows socket half-closing.

 ## TCP socket

-This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML exchange).
+This transport is used when request type is `json` (JSON exchange) or `xml` (XML exchange).

 Set the host and port for TCP connection in configuration options `cdn_tcp_host` and `cdn_tcp_port`.